-After reviewing all of the information, the South Atlantic Council voted to request that the NMFS implement an emergency rule to increase the commercial trip limit for king mackerel from 50-fish to 75-fish beginning in October 2019 for the 2019/2020 fishing season in the Atlantic Southern Zone south of the Flagler/Volusia County, Florida, boundary.
+After reviewing all of the information, the South Atlantic Council voted to request that NMFS implement an emergency rule to increase the commercial trip limit for king mackerel from 50-fish to 75-fish beginning in October 2019 for the 2019/2020 fishing season in the Atlantic Southern Zone south of the Flagler/Volusia county, Florida, boundary.
 The South Atlantic Council sent their request to NMFS in a letter dated June 21, 2019.
 The higher trip limit was expected to reduce inefficiencies associated with a fishing trip, increase economic opportunities, and enhance social benefits, but would not increase the overall Season 2 quota or commercial annual catch limit (ACL) for king mackerel.
-Since commercial king mackerel landings have not reached the Southern Zone Season 2 quota in recent years, the South Atlantic Council and NMFS have determined that it is unlikely that increasing the trip limit would result in an early closure.
+Since commercial king mackerel landings have not reached the Southern Zone Season 2 quota in recent years, the South Atlantic Council and NMFS determined that it is unlikely that increasing the trip limit would result in an early closure.
 Nonetheless, the commercial ACL and accountability measures would continue to constrain harvest and prevent overfishing.
-The emergency rule was published in the Federal Register on September 30, 2019 (84 FR 51435), is effective for 180 days, and increased the trip limit for the October 1, 2019, through February 29, 2020, season.
+The emergency rule was published in the Federal Register on September 30, 2019 (84 FR 51435), and increased the trip limit from October 1, 2019, through February 29, 2020.